Chappaqua Continuing Education

 Registration Form (Printable)

-*NEW* Basket Weaving: Bread Basket with Robin Ingram
+*NEW* Basket Weaving: Market Basket with Robin Ingram

 Hocus Pocus Magic with Dave Ferst

-This four-week course will teach students basic principles in sleight of hand magic and is open to all levels, previous students are welcome.
+This four-week course will teach students basic principles in sleight-of-hand magic and is open to all levels.
 Learn misdirection, timing, and how magic works from world-renowned magician/ mentalist/memoirist MagicDave.
 At course completion, you will have knowledge of card, coin, mind reading, puzzle and impromptu tricks, and will be able to entertain your friends and family using magic!
 New students and returning students are welcome to take the course again and learn new material.

 *NEW* How to Get Published with Rich Mintzer

-Whether you are writing articles, blogs or a book, this one-time class will walk you through the publishing process.
+Whether you are writing a blog or a book, this class will walk you through the publishing process.
 We’ll focus on how to find publishers, editors, or agents, what to send, how to send it, and where to send it.
 If you have always wanted to see your work in print or on a popular website, this course can help you reach that goal.

 Learn to Knit with Jessica Meyrowitz